rjcrystal/opencv-installer-linux/README.md

 # opencv-installer-linux
-a simple interactive shell script to install opencv library without any complicated configurations and commands
+a simple interactive shell script to install opencv library on ubuntu or ubuntu based distros without any complicated configurations and commands